-- 1. Continued partnership with Jigsaw Learning to provide professional learning to leadership and schools on Collaborative Response August 2024 and continuing through to June 2025. - 2.
-All School Teams create a School Learning Success Plan which dovetails with Collaborative Response and the School Divisions 3 Year Education Plan. - 3.
-All School Teams follow our Division Wide Collaborative Response Implementation Strategic Plan. - 4.
-Schools establish a schedule of collaborative team meetings, collaborative planning meetings, case consult meetings, school support team meeting. - 5.
-All schools will utilize various Jigsaw Learning templates to track team information and student data.
-All schools will use Jigsaw templates to support school-wide efforts supporting evidence literacy to determine effectiveness of improvement strategies and
+- Continued partnership with Jigsaw Learning to provide professional learning to leadership and schools on Collaborative Response, August 2025 and continuing through to June 2026. - 2.
+All School Teams create a School Learning Success Plan, which dovetails with Collaborative Response and the School Divisions' 3-Year Education Plan. - 3.
+All School Teams follow our Division-Wide Collaborative Response Implementation Strategic Plan. - 4.
+All School Administration will be involved in an Instructional Leader group, which provides support and collaboration for the continued success of Collaborative Response. - 5.
+All Schools utilize WeCollab, which ensures every student has a comprehensive profile, every teacher has actions and supports for students, and every leader has a tool to coordinate the supports needed to actualize success for all. - 6.
+Schools establish a schedule of collaborative team meetings, collaborative planning meetings, case consult meetings, and school support team meetings.

-- identify areas that are of concern that will be focused through the School Learning Success Plan. - 6.
-Division Office and schools will Inform their respective communities of the Collaborative Response approach for the school. - 7.
+- 7. All schools will utilize various Jigsaw Learning templates to track team information and student data.
+All schools will use Jigsaw templates to support school-wide efforts supporting evidence literacy to determine the effectiveness of improvement strategies and identify areas that are of concern that will be focused through the School Learning Success Plan. - 8.
+Division Office and schools will inform their respective communities of the Collaborative Response approach for the school. - 9.
 Dedicated financial resources have been allocated to support this priority.